typedb/typedb-docs/0001-typedb/02-dev/05-read.md

 <div class="note">
 [Note]
 The `count` function is applied to every result returned.
-If more than one variable mentioned in get, than count will show the number of unique results.
-This is also the case, when no `get` clause added, which actually means that all matched variables are included.
+If more than one variable mentioned in get, then `count` will show the number of unique combinations of results.
+This is also the case when no `get` clause is added, which actually means that all matched variables are included.
 </div>

 <!-- test-ignore -->